-Three actors shed different lights on the theory of evolution, mixing factual and fictional angles with a dash of filmatic freedom.
-Every piece of classic literature has been dramatised in theatre, so why not this book as well?
-It challenged science and religion in 1859 and is still the source of major conflicts around the world today.
-It is perhaps more relevant than ever.
+Three actors shed different lights on Darwin's theory of evolution, mixing factual and fictional angles.
+It challenged science and religion in 1859 and is still a source of major conflicts around the world.

 In a popular television show historical persons come to life.
-Stalin and Shostakovich were previously candidates.
 In this episode the contemporaries Munch and Van Gogh are confronted with the present.
-This is after all the year when Munch was born 150 years ago and the Van Gogh Museum has existed 40 years.
-That means a lot of commercial importance.
 However, the artists refuse to conform to the rules of the game.

 A man and a woman share a workplace.
 Mutual respect is a virtue, but, beneath the surface, a territorial war is taking place.
 Perhaps even more is at stake, like the discovery of emotional addiction.
 To each other, to the game itself, or a vicious mix of both as is often the case between the sexes.